junqing-zhang/junqing-zhang.github.io/_posts/2020-01-25-blog-post-latex.md

 * Online Latex editor.
 Free features are sufficient for basic use.
 * Suitable for collaboration.
 * Link: [https://www.overleaf.com](https://www.overleaf.com){:target="_blank"}
-* You don't have to worry the packages.
+* You don't have to worry the package installations.

 ## Offline Software
 There are many Latex editors available and many of them are free to use.
 If you are using LaTex with Windows, I strongly suggest to use the combination of Miktex+TeXnicCenter+Sumatra PDF viewer.
 They are very handy to use.